 The 10 Percent: Rental vs. For Sale

 The 10 percent calculation is based upon the total housing inventory, per the national census.
-Housing units that are built and deed restricted as affordable (accessible to incomes at or under the 80 percent area mean income level) are eligible for inclusion on the state's Subsidized Housing Inventory (SHI); however, the state values rental units over for-sale units and as such in a development where all units built are rental, all units will count towards the SHI.
+Housing units that are built and deed-restricted as affordable (accessible to incomes at or under the 80 percent area mean income level) are eligible for inclusion on the state's Subsidized Housing Inventory (SHI); however, the state values rental units over for-sale units.
+As such, in a development where all units built are rental, all units will count towards the SHI.

-A 20-unit for-sale development increases the total housing stock by 20 but only adds 5 to the SHI whereas rental units provide a more even distribution of 20 units to each list and reaching the 10 percent goal faster.
+A 20-unit for-sale development increases the total housing stock by 20 but only adds 5 to the SHI, whereas rental units provide a more even distribution of 20 units to each list thereby reaching the 10 percent goal faster.

-What is Weston's percentage?
-The town has 3,952 housing units in total with 149 set aside as affordable, which means that 3.77 percent of Weston's housing stock is affordable.
-In order to meet the state-required 10 percent, Weston will need to produce 246 affordable housing units.
+The town is projected to have approximately 3,980 housing units in 2020.
+Currently, there are 149 units set aside as affordable, which means that 3.77 percent of Weston's current housing stock is affordable.
+In order to meet the state-required 10 percent, Weston will need to produce approximately 275 affordable housing units.